 When you do this, you should get a powerful sense of the mind-body connection.
 You should feel as though your mind is directly connected to your body, like you are 100% aware of your actions (as opposed to when we are lost in thoughts and working on auto-pilot).

 Studies by Jin, Putai published in the Journal of Psychosomatic Research shows that mindful walking reduces cortisol in the blood, which in turn reduces stress, helping us to stay grounded.

 7: Stand still and take ten mindful breaths

-To finish our grounding meditation script, simply stand still and meditate on your breath for ten minutes.
+To finish our guided grounding meditation script, simply stand still and meditate on your breath for ten minutes.
 If you have followed this guided grounding meditation script properly, you will feel very stable, calm and relaxed but focused.
 This is what we mean when we talk about grounding.